Turbocharger vs. Supercharger – Which One’s Faster and More Furious

 • Popularity: They are increasingly favored by luxury car manufacturers like BMW, Mercedes, Porsche, and Range Rover.

-The Cons of Turbochargers are:
+The cons of using turbochargers are:

 • Altitude Performance: While applicable at high altitudes, they are less effective than turbochargers in compressing thinner air.